-When you are in the middle of winter, do not be put off by the cold, but organize a pleasant excursion with a camping trip.
+When you are in the middle of winter, do not be put off by the cold, but organize a pleasant camping trip.
 If you equip yourself properly, camping in any month of the year as well as being feasible can also be quite comfortable.
 So, you can safely sleep in a tent in the mountains, even on the coldest nights.

 However, it can happen that sometimes the temperatures drop so much that even a top-quality thermal bag, insulating blankets or your favorite pair of socks will not keep you warm.

 On such cold nights, you may want to know how to make a tent warmer.

 There are several ways to make a tent warmer during the cold weather.
 Although some of these could pose a danger, if you take the right precautions, you can do it reasonably safely.

 Placing a small electric heater inside the tent is the most immediate way to heat the indoor environment.
 However, these heaters require access to the electric current, which is often only available in campsites for campers.

 One solution, if you want to bring an electric warmer with you and you don’t have access to electricity, you can connect it to a small power generator or a power inverter connected to the car battery.

 In any case, this solution would require the transport and installation of extra equipment during camping.
 But if you think this is the best solution for you, you can find electric heaters of some major brands on the market.